ArtskydJ/leading-chars/README.md

 ##Description

-Creates leading or trailing characters in string or number
+Creates leading or trailing characters in a string or number

 ##Install
 	npm install leading-chars